letsiki/SQL_project_data_analysis/README.md

 ORDER BY
     salary_year_avg DESC;
 ```
-Here's the breakdown of the most demanded skills for the top 10 highest paying data analyst jobs in 2023:
+### Breakdown of Most Demanded Skills for the Top 10 Highest Paying Data Analyst Jobs in 2023:

-- **SQL** is leading with a bold count of 8.
+- **SQL** leads with a significant count of 8 mentions.
-- **Python** follows closely with a bold count of 7.
+- **Python** closely follows with 7 mentions.
-- **Tableau** is also highly sought after, with a bold count of 6.
+- **Tableau** is highly sought after, with 6 mentions.
-Other skills like **R**, **Snowflake**, **Pandas**, and **Excel** show varying degrees of demand.
+Other skills such as **R**, **Snowflake**, **Pandas**, and **Excel** demonstrate varying levels of demand.

 ![Top Paying Skills](assets/2_top_paying_roles_skills.png)
-*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; ChatGPT generated this graph from my SQL query results*
+*This bar graph illustrates the distribution of skills among the top 10 highest paying data analyst jobs; generated from SQL query results.*

-### 3. In-Demand Skills for Data Analysts
+### In-Demand Skills for Data Analysts:

-This query helped identify the skills most frequently requested in job postings, directing focus to areas with high demand.
+This query facilitated the identification of skills most frequently requested in job postings, focusing attention on areas with high demand.
 ```sql
 SELECT
     skills,